Rancho Tehama shootings: Shootings

 After fleeing the school, Neal crashed the pickup truck into another vehicle and fired at the two occupants as they tried to flee; the female driver was killed, and her husband was wounded in the legs.
 The man survived after pleading with Neal for his life.
 A passerby, unaware of the shootings, stopped his car and asked Neal if he was okay; Neal shot and wounded him, stole his car, and continued the rampage, killing another person.
+At some point, Neal put 15 bullets through a vehicle with a man named Cardenas in it, striking the man once in the leg and injuring him with shrapnel.

 As Neal was chasing an innocent victim and shooting at them from his car, he was being pursued by law enforcement.
 The stolen truck was ultimately rammed by two law enforcement officers, one from the Corning Police Department, who responded from the city of Corning to assist the sheriff's office, and a Tehama County Sheriff's deputy.
 As the truck came to a stop Neal fired at the officers, who exchanged heavy gunfire with him.
+No officers were wounded, but their vehicle was struck five times by Neals gunfire.
 Neal then killed himself with a shot above his left eye.
-The 25-minute attack took place at eight crime scenes using one semi-automatic ghost rifle and two semi-automatic pistols.
+The 25-minute attack took place at eight crime scenes using one semi-automatic homemade rifle and two semi-automatic pistols.
 His motive remains unclear.
 Two handguns and another AR-15-type rifle were recovered near his body.
 The handguns were not registered to him.
 The first shooting report to 9-1-1 was placed at 7:54 a.m., and Neal died at 8:19 a.m.—a duration of 25 minutes.